-- The Phonics Screening Check contains 40 words. - Each child will sit one-to-one and read each word aloud to a teacher. - The check will take approximately 10 minutes per child, although all children are different and will complete the check at their own pace. - The list of words the children read is a combination of 20 real words and 20 pseudo words (alien words).
+The check contains 40 words.

+Each child will sit one-to-one and read each word aloud to a teacher.
+The check will take approximately 10 minutes per child, although all children are different and will complete the check at their own pace.
+The list of words the children read is a combination of 20 real words and 20 pseudo words (alien words).